OpenAdaptAI/OpenAdapt/README.md

 See https://github.com/MLDSAI/puterbot/issues for ideas on where to start.

-See `strategies/llm_ocr_demo.py` for example usage of a Large Language Model and Optical Character Recognition.
+See `strategies/demo.py` for example usage of a Large Language Model.

 ### Evaluation Criteria